-The Fund may enter into mortgage dollar rolls, in which the Fund sells securities for delivery in the current month and simultaneously contracts with the same counterparty to repurchase similar, but not identical securities on a specified future date.
-During the roll period, the Fund loses the right to receive principal and interest paid on the securities sold.
-However, the Fund would benefit to the extent of any difference between the price received for the securities sold and the lower forward price for the future purchase or fee income plus the interest earned on the cash proceeds of the securities sold until the settlement date of the forward purchase.
-All cash proceeds will be invested in instruments that are permissible investments for the Fund .
+Each Fund (other than the Managed Futures Strategy Fund) may enter into mortgage dollar rolls, in which a Fund sells securities for delivery in the current month and simultaneously contracts with the same counterparty to repurchase similar, but not identical securities on a specified future date.
+During the roll period, a Fund loses the right to receive principal and interest paid on the securities sold.
+However, a Fund would benefit to the extent of any difference between the price received for the securities sold and the lower forward price for the future purchase or fee income plus the interest earned on the cash proceeds of the securities sold until the settlement date of the forward purchase.
+All cash proceeds will be invested in instruments that are permissible investments for the applicable Fund.